 Quick Answer:

-Can you download officially?
+Can you download F1 TV videos officially?
 No. F1 TV is strictly a streaming-only service on all devices (PC/Mobile/TV).
 (Part 1)

 The Solution: You must use a specialized media downloader such as StreamGaGa to download videos from F1 TV and save the stream as a local MP4 file.
 (Part 2)